Best Places to Travel on Budget

 6. Montenegro, Europe

 The country is Europe’s best-kept secret, just waiting to be explored.
 You may be a beach lover or a mountain person – Montenegro has just the perfect views for you.
 Montenegro is crammed with striking mountains, gushing rivers, unspoiled beaches, and antique Venetian villages.
 It is breathtaking, untouched, and a haven for nature lovers.
-You can climb the rugged mountains, explore the primeval forests, zip-line over the deepest canyons, surf in the turquoise waters, or maybe just pin a tent on an obscure secluded spot.
-Montenegro is affordable and not yet overflowing with travelers, – just the right time to plan a trip to this emerging must-see destination.
+You can climb the rugged mountains, explore the primeval forests, zip-line over the deepest canyons, surf in the turquoise waters, or maybe just pitch a tent on an obscure, secluded spot.
+Montenegro is affordable and not yet overflowing with travelers – just the right time to plan a trip to this emerging must-see destination.

 Budget: